BAIYANGXIANG/cleanDataProject/README.md

 ## Getting and Cleaning Data Course Project

-This is a introduction to how run.analysis.R retrieve data and make it tyde
+This is a introduction for how run.analysis.R to retrieve data and make it tidy